isomerpages/govtech-gobusiness-main/pages/about-us.md

 Here’s what you can do with GoBusiness:

+#### Find Government e-Services
+Find what you need fast and easily.
+Over 300 Government e-services are at your fingertips with our [e-Service Navigator](/e-services/), a directory to help make your search quick and simple.

 #### Apply for licences
 Apply for the licences and permits you need from multiple government agencies, with just one application.
 For new business owners, the Guided Journey feature takes you through a step-by-step process to find out the licences you need, and apply for them.
 This feature is currently for food services only.